zen-masters/Zen-UV/mkdocs_2.1.3/unwrap.md

     #### Mark Unwrapped

-    Mark edges or face borders as Seams and/or Sharp edges after the Zen Unwrap operation
+    Mark edges or face borders as Seams and/or Sharp edges after Zen Unwrap operation

     #### Unwrap Selected Only